NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

     - Examples of the files (*ssh* and *wpa_supplicant.conf*) that you need to add can be found here: [boot](resources/connecting/boot)
       - *Note*: you must change the Wifi name (SSID) and password in the *wpa_supplicant.conf* file to match your local WiFi network.
       - *Note*: Make sure the "ssh" file has no extension (e.g. *.txt*), which sometimes is added by default.
   - What is SSH?
 It stands for "**s**ecure **sh**ell".
-It is a program that runs on your "host" computer that gives you access via a network to the terminal (shell) of a remote computer (e.g. your NB3).
+It is a program that runs on your "host" computer that gives you access via a network to the terminal (shell) of a "remote" computer (e.g. your NB3).
     - *Windows*: you can use PuTTY and connect via the "ssh" protocol
     - *MacOS/Linux*: you can use *ssh* from the command line of a terminal
   - ***You will need to find out the IP address of your Raspberry Pi*** before you can connect to it via SSH.
 How do you find this out?
-    - *Make sure your host computer is connected to the ***same*** network as your RPi.*
+    - *Make sure your host computer is connected to the ***same*** network as your RPi.* (i.e. the same WiFi network)
-    - If you have access to your WiFi router, then you check for any *new* devices that connect when you turn on your RPi...that will tell you the IP address that your RPi was "assigned" when it connected.
+    - If you have access to your WiFi router, then you can check for any *new* devices that connect when you turn on your RPi...that will reveal the IP address that your RPi was "assigned" when it connected.
     - If you have a micro-HDMI cable and a spare monitor/TV, then you can connect it before the RPi boots and watch the "scrolling text logs" of the Linux OS while it boots up.
 At the very end, there will be a line that says..."connected, etc. IP addres: XXX.XXX.XXX.XX".
 Then you know the IP address.
+    - There are *many* other ways.
+Let us know what works for you!

 - *Task 4: Update your Operating System
-  - When you are able to connect to your RPi, then run the following commands from the terminal prompt. (*These will update and upgrade the RPi OS and libraries to the latest version, which may help prevent version conflicts in the subsequent exercises.*)
+  - When you are able to connect to your RPi, then run the following commands from the terminal prompt. (*These will update and upgrade the RPi OS and libraries to the latest version, which should prevent version conflicts in the subsequent exercises.*)

 ```bash
 # Change the default password for the "pi" user